aymene01/qonto-technical-test/README.md

 curl -X POST https://qonto-technical-test.fly.dev/was-student-during -H "Content-Type: application/json" -d '{"student": {"college": "cambridge", "year": 2004}, "college": "cambridge", "startYear": 2002, "endYear": 2006}'
 ```

+## Additional Documentation

+For a detailed breakdown of the DoSomething function, including its operations and how it can be renamed to better reflect its purpose, please refer to link [DoSomething](./DoSomething.md)

 ## 👤 Author

 **Aymene Bousbia**